-The principal supervisor is responsible for determining whether the doctoral student has achieved the degree outcomes, see chapter 5.4, and for ensuring that the thesis is of good quality recognised within the discipline.
-Upon application, see chapter 8.2, the faculty board decides whether the thesis can be defended at a licentiate seminar or a public defence of a doctoral thesis, respectively.
+The principal supervisor is responsible for determining whether the doctoral student has achieved the degree outcomes; see chapter 5.4, and for ensuring that the thesis is of good quality recognised within the discipline.
+Upon application (see chapter 8.2), the faculty board decides whether the thesis can be defended at a licentiate seminar or public defence of a doctoral thesis, respectively.

-Where the principal supervisor decides that the thesis and doctoral student are ready for a licentiate seminar or defence of a doctoral thesis, even though the formal requirements have not been met, he/she must apply to the faculty board for an external pre-examination.
-The application must explain why the requirements need not be met.
+Where the principal supervisor decides that the thesis and doctoral student are ready for a licentiate seminar or defence of a doctoral thesis, even though the formal requirements have not been met, they must apply to the faculty board for an external pre-examination.
+The application must explain the reason why the requirements have not been fulfilled.